sdnds-tw/awesome-sdn/README.md

 It is designed to run on any processors.
 The first supported CPU was Intel x86 and it is now extended to IBM POWER and ARM.
 - [RDMA](https://en.wikipedia.org/wiki/Remote_direct_memory_access) - Remote direct memory access (RDMA) is a direct memory access from the memory of one computer into that of another without involving either one's operating system.
 This permits high-throughput, low-latency networking
 - [XDP](https://www.iovisor.org/technology/xdp) - XDP or eXpress Data Path provides a high performance, programmable network data path in the Linux kernel as part of the IO Visor Project.
+- [ASAP2](http://www.mellanox.com/blog/2016/12/three-ways-asap2-beats-dpdk-for-cloud-and-nfv/) - The ASAP2 accelerator is built on top of eSwitch NIC hardware, and allows either the entire virtual switch, or significant portions of virtual switch or distributed virtual router (DVR) operations to be offloaded to the Mellanox NIC

 # Userspace Network Stack
 - [mTCP](https://github.com/eunyoung14/mtcp) - mTCP is a highly scalable user-level TCP stack for multicore systems. mTCP source code is distributed under the Modified BSD License.
 For more detail, please refer to the LICENSE.
 The license term of io_engine driver and ported applications may differ from the mTCP’s.